LinaVarbanova/AI_playbook_Newstracker/BUILD_GUIDE.md

 ---

-## What's next

-Things I'm planning to add:

-- **Slack digest** — once a day, post the Major + Notable items to a private channel.
-- **Email summary** — a Sunday weekly digest by topic, rendered to plain text.
-- **Custom interest weighting** — let me upweight certain authors / orgs without forking the prompt.
-- **A second classifier pass** — flag items where multiple sources covered the same story (cross-source dedup).
-- **Vector search** — "what was that paper about long-context attention from last month?"

 If you want to build this yourself, I'm happy to share the full repo.
 Drop me a message on LinkedIn.

 If you found this useful, consider subscribing to **The AI Value Playbook** — a weekly newsletter where I write about shipping AI that actually creates business value, with practical builds like this one.